10 Shocking Reasons to Soundproof Your Home

 #7 Improves Energy Efficiency

 Did you know that soundproofing can also reduce your energy bills?
-Typically, soundproofing materials, acoustic panels, heavy curtains, etc. also act as thermal insulators.
+Typically, soundproofing materials, acoustic panels, heavy curtains, etc., also act as thermal insulators.

-For example, even the thinnest DYI soundproofing panel of ours - DECIBOARD, not only blocks noise but also traps heat during the winter and keeps rooms cool during summer.
+For example, even the thinnest DIY soundproofing panel of ours - DECIBOARD, not only blocks noise but also traps heat during the winter and keeps rooms cool during summer.
 This dual function reduces the strain on heating and cooling systems, cutting down on energy consumption and saving you money over time.

 #8 Increases Privacy and Security